Your JR tickets Just a click away

 Operating speed: 320 km/h (199 mph)

 “Welcome to the Shinkansen” - the English greeting on the trains is provided by famous Australian singer Donna Burke.

-The Shinkansen network practically covers all the country, with the addition of the new Hokkaido Shinkansen, and the popular Tokaido Shinkansen.
+The shinkansen high-speed trains are the fastest way to discover all of Japan.
+The JR network, which can be accessed by the Japan Rail Pass, practically covers all the country, with the addition of the new Hokkaido Shinkansen, and the popular Tokaido Shinkansen.

 The Hokkaido Shinkansen line connects Aomori, located on Japan’s main island - Honshu with Hakodate, located on the Hokkaido island, via the Seikan Tunnel.
 There is a scheduled extension of the Hokkaido Shinkansen line.
 In 2030 passengers will be able to reach Sapporo.
 Two trains are currently operating on the Hokkaido line: Hayabusa and Hayate.

 The majority of Hokkaido Shinkansen trains are Hayabusa.
 They operate between Tokyo and Hakodate with a speed of 320 km/h (200 mph).
 The journey from Tokyo to Hakodate takes approximately 280 minutes.
 The Shinkansen Hayabusa goes all the way to Shin-Hakodate-Hokuto, a station located between the cities of Hakodate and Hokuto.
 Once there, you will need to take the local Hakodate Liner for just 19 minutes to reach the city of Hakodate.